IT25JanMS/-IT241021_Exam_M05/Sahil.md

 The article effectively addresses common formula issues, such as formulas displaying as text, providing easy-to-follow solutions.
 With helpful tips like adjusting cell formatting or using shortcuts, the site is a valuable resource for troubleshooting and improving Excel skills.

- I think most common mistake is(formatting Formulas cells as Text, preventing execution..
+ I think most common mistake is(formatting Formulas cells as Text, preventing execution)

+PartA.
+Researching Notepad save Prompt Issue?

+ Are you using the latest version of notepad?

+ Does you issue occur with all file types or just specific ones?

+ Are you closing notepad any windows using the X button,Alt+F4, or another method?